-At outstations, the maximum Zero Fuel Weight shall be passed to the handling agent using the CFD Despatch Copy.
+At outstations, when ACARS is not available, the maximum Zero Fuel Weight shall be passed to the handling agent using the CFD Despatch Copy.

 It is the responsibility of the outstation staff to decide, in the event of limited payload, which passengers and baggage/cargo is accepted.